kaseychuang/familyWebsite/walkthroughs/github-setup.md

 ## Clone the Starter Repo

 NOTE: ONLY ONE MEMBER OF YOUR FAMILY NEEDS TO COMPLETE THIS TUTORIAL (but everyone should help out!)

-Create a new folder on your Desktop or wherever you would like to store your GitHub repo on your local computer.

-Open the terminal, move into the folder you created, and execute this command:
+Open the terminal, move into your Desktop using cd, and execute this command:
 ```bash
 git clone https://github.com/WICSMentorship2020-21/starter-website.git
 ```